semgrep/semgrep-docs/docs/managing-findings.md

 ### Finding status

-You can manage finding status through triage in Semgrep Cloud Platform's **Findings** page.
+You can manage finding status through triage in Semgrep Cloud Platform's **Code** page.
 The finding statuses are as follows:

 <TriageStatuses />